 A ganglion is a fluid-filled swelling of the lining of a joint or tendon.
-Although ganglions can form on any part of the foot, they most often appear on the ankle or top of the foot.
+They can form on any area of the foot, but are most commonly seen on the ankle or top of the foot.
 Ganglions are caused by repeated irritation that weakens the lining of the joint or tendon.
 Patients most vulnerable to ganglions include those who wear:

 There are not always other symptoms present with ganglions, but some of the most common signs are: